 Together, the films establish fan activity as a measurable asset more than just a vague emotional connection.

-Apart from video, Spotify and BBDO created downloadable audience briefing decks inspired by each creator's world, giving media planners practical resources they can use during planning conversations.
+Spotify and BBDO also created downloadable audience briefing decks inspired by each creator's world, giving media planners practical resources they can use.

-Local creators are also set to join the initiative in additional markets later this year.
+Local creators will also join the initiative in additional markets later this year.

 Fandom as Media Currency